fernanucm/PLBASIC/README.md

 Here, `SCREEN` is the panel surrounding the watch screen.
 Below, the numbers in the term `lc(1,0)` show the current line an column (both 0-based) of the cursor.
 In this case, the cursor is finally placed at the second line (number 1) and first column (number 0) because the `print` command moves the cursor to the next line.
-Note that double quotes are escaped for the BASIC string `Hello` because they occur inside a Prolog string which uses the same delimiter.
+Note that double quotes are escaped (`\"`) for the BASIC string `"Hello"` because they occur inside a Prolog string which uses the same delimiter.

 Instead of passing the program as shown, a file can be selected otherwise, such as in: